bobshort4bobby4/PP4-Civ1/README.md

   The user stories were prioritised using the MoSCoW technique and the Kanban Board feature built-in to Github will be used as an information radiator.
   The user stories were broken down into tasks and these were listed under their respective Epic in the initial Kanban Board.
-  Care was taken to ensure should-have proioritised user stories are not greater than 60% of the total.
+  Care was taken to ensure should-have prioritised user stories are not greater than 60% of the total.

   ##### Table Showing User Story Allocation to Epics